-- A. To preside over plenary meetings; - B. To generally direct and oversee the review process, and the functioning of the Review Meeting; - C. To "supervise" other Officers; - D. To represent the Review Meeting to the media as appropriate; and, - E. To prepare a proposed Summary Report of the Review Meeting, and a President's Report on the Review Meeting.
+- A. To preside over plenary meetings; - B. To generally direct and oversee the review process, and the functioning of the Review Meeting; - C. To "supervise" other Officers; - D. To represent the Review Meeting to the media as appropriate; - E. To prepare a proposed Summary Report of the Review Meeting, and a President's Report on the Review Meeting; and, - F. To make proposals to ensure continuation of the CNS process when an in-person meeting of the Contracting Parties cannot take place1.
+The proposals should be drafted in consultation with the Vice-Presidents and the Secretariat for the Contracting Parties' consideration and approval by consensus.